- ERP systems were sold based on reduced integration costs.

 Project Experiences with SAP ERP

-My personal experience with SAP ERP is that it is an extremely difficult system to write interfaces for, but this level of difficulty varies for each ERP vendor.
+My personal experience with SAP ERP is that it is a complicated system to write interfaces for, but this level of difficulty varies for each ERP vendor.
 SAP does not even export data in rows and columns but instead uses something called an intermediate document or IDOC.
-This is a hierarchical document, which is difficult to read, and time consuming to write transformation scripts for which will convert the document into rows and columns.
-Unfortunately IDOCs also change between versions of SAP, and a single movement of a character by one place can render the integration unusable and require a script rewrite.
-However, when these IDOCs will be changes is not communicated by SAP—so you find out when something breaks.
-Generally, others who work in SAP ERP integration tend to agree that SAP is difficult to integrate to, although they will not go on record as saying so; if one wants to continue to work in an area, it’s better, of course, to keep silent.
+This is a hierarchical document, which is difficult to read, and time-consuming to write transformation scripts for which will convert the document into rows and columns.
+Unfortunately, IDOCs also change between versions of SAP, and a single movement of a character by one place can render the integration unusable and require a script rewrite.
+However, when these IDOCs are changed, it is often not communicated by SAP—so you find out when something breaks.
+Generally, others who work in SAP ERP integration tend to agree that SAP is difficult to integrate, although they will not go on record as saying so; if one wants to continue to work in an area, it’s better, of course, to keep silent.
 I did not perform an analysis of all ERP systems to determine integration difficulty.
-I found it far easier to integrate to some of the lighter open-source ERP systems, but it is no coincidence that these applications were developed more recently than Tier 1 ERP applications.
+I found it far easier to integrate into some of the lighter open-source ERP systems.
+Still, it is no coincidence that these applications were developed more recently than Tier 1 ERP applications.